 EHDI Bill Passes Congress

-Today, the U.S. House of Representatives passed the Senate version of the Early Hearing Detection and Intervention (EHDI) Act, (S. 652).
+On October 3, the U.S. House of Representatives passed the Senate version of the Early Hearing Detection and Intervention (EHDI) Act, (S. 652).
 The Senate passed this legislation on September 7.
 The bill now moves to the President’s desk for his signature to become law.
 This bipartisan legislation, sponsored in the House by Reps.
 Brett Guthrie (R-KY) and Doris Matsui (D-CA), reauthorizes funding for EHDI programs over the next five years.
 Since this program was first approved in 2000, the number of newborns who were screened for hearing loss increased significantly from just 44 percent to over 97 percent.
 Click here for more information on the passage of this important legislation.